-3. Disturb any human remains, including those interred outside of formal cemeteries?
+Disturb any human remains, including those interred outside of formal

+those interred outside of formal

+cemete eries?
 X

 See comment F-2, above.
-Also, pursuant to section 16.40.040 and 16.42.100 of the County Code, if at any time any artifact or other evidence of a historical archaeological resource or a Native American cultural site is discovered, the responsible persons shall immediately cease and desist from all furlher site excavation and notify the Sheriff-Coroner if the discovery contains human remains, or the Planning Director if the discovery contains no human remains.
-The procedures established in Section 16.40.040and 16.42.100 should be observed.
+Also, pursuant to section 16.40.040 and 16.42.100 of the County Code, if at any time any artifact or other evidence of a historical archaeological resource or a Native American cultural site is discovered, the responsible persons shall immediately cease and desist from all further site excavation and notify the Sheriff-Coroner if the discovery contains human remains, or the Planning Director if the discovery contains no human remains.
+The Drocedures established in Section 16.40.040 and 16.42.100 should be observed